TRAPPIST-1 Solar System Found by NASA, Earth-Like Planets Could Support Life

 On its website, NASA gives visitors the ability to virtually explore the TRAPPIST-1 system in 3-D for those who are intrigued by this exciting discovery.

 Whether the discovery of this solar system leads to the discovery of life outside of Earth remains to be seen, but it is undoubtedly a major development in astronomy that very well may serve to greatly expand the knowledge we have of the universe in a variety of ways.
 Discoveries like this one of the TRAPPIST-1 solar system are the kinds of things many humans dream about as children as they look up at the stars and wonder what’s out there.
-Such discoveries renew that sense of wonder and excitement for many of us as we patiently await for proof that there exists life on planets other than our own.
+Such discoveries renew that sense of wonder and excitement for many of us as we patiently wait for proof that life exists on planets other than our own.

 [Featured Image by NASA/Twitter]